-The consolidated financial statements have been prepared on a historical cost basis except for financial instruments, which have been measured at fair value as set out in the relevant accounting policies.
+The consolidated financial statements have been prepared on a historical cost basis except for investments, securities owned and securities sold short, which have been measured at fair value as set out in the relevant accounting policies.

 The consolidated financial statements are presented in Canadian dollars and all values are in thousands of dollars, except when otherwise indicated.